recurly/recurly-client-dotnet/README.md

 This library currently throws 2 types of exceptions.
 They both exist as subclasses of `Recurly.RecurlyError`.

-1. `Recurly.ApiError`
+1. `Recurly.Errors.ApiError`
-2. `Recurly.NetworkError`
+2. `Recurly.Errors.NetworkError`

 `ApiError`s come from the Recurly API and each endpoint in the documentation describes the types of errors it may return.
 These errors generally mean that something was wrong with the request.
-Whether or not it can be recovered depends on your context and the `Type` value of the error.
+There are a number of subclasses to `ApiError` which are derived from the error responses `type` json key.
 A common scenario might be a `Validation` error:

 ```csharp
 try